Dawn Phenomenon: Why Your Blood Sugar Spikes at Sunrise

 What Is the Dawn Phenomenon?

-The dawn phenomenon simply explains the occurrence of high blood sugars—usually exceeding your blood sugar target—in the early morning hours.
+The dawn phenomenon explains the occurrence of high blood sugars—usually exceeding your blood sugar target—in the early morning hours.

 Why Does Dawn Phenomenon Occur?